nativescript-vue/nativescript-vue.org/content/blog/2018-02-25-using-parse-in-nativescript-vue.md

 Parse.initialize("your api key", "your javascript key") Parse.serverURL="https://parseapi.back4app.com/"
 ```
-You will find the API key and Javascript key in the server settings of the parse dashboard
+You will find the API key and Javascript key in the server settings of the parse dashboard.
 Please note that **you must use the javascript key it is not optional**.
 That's all it took to get Parse working!
 But lets test it out.

-To test it out we will add a textfield and a button to the template and save it to the parse server when the save button is clicked.
+To test it out we will add a textfield and a button to the template and save the text to the parse server when the save button is clicked.
 ```xml
 <Page class="page">
     <ActionBar class="action-bar" title="NativeScript-Vue"></ActionBar>